 Unlocking Efficiency: How an RFP Tool Transforms Your Proposal Process

-The average enterprise sales team spends 40+ hours responding to a single complex RFP.
-After processing 400,000+ RFP questions across industries, we've identified three critical bottlenecks that make traditional proposal workflows unsustainable: fragmented content libraries, manual copy-paste workflows, and zero institutional memory of what actually wins deals.
+Enterprise sales teams spend significant time responding to complex RFPs.
+Modern RFP tools address three critical bottlenecks that make traditional proposal workflows unsustainable: fragmented content libraries, manual copy-paste workflows, and zero institutional memory of what actually wins deals.

 Here's what actually happens when you scale proposal operations—and how modern RFP automation addresses these specific failure points.